 For UE DNS cache related issue, it is concluded:

 - For session breakout case, the SMF may provide DNS cache clear indication within NAS message to UE as described in Solution #32 and #34 (only DNS cache related part).
 Based on the received DNS cache clear indication, the UE cleans the related DNS cache, which do not impact the application client.

+- The DNS cache clear indication does not apply to the scenario of UE agnostic to EAS IP address replacement.

 Editor’s Note: It is FFS when SMF sends the DNS cache clear indication to the UE, i.e. before the EAS relocation or after EAS relocation.